5 monitors to upgrade your home workspace, from 15 to 34 inches

-Amid the continuing global spread of novel coronavirusand its resulting disease COVID-19, more companies are encouraging -- and in some cases requiring -- employees to work from home.
+Amid the continuing global spread of novel coronavirus and its resulting disease COVID-19, more companies are encouraging -- and in some cases requiring -- employees to work from home.
 As someone who's been doing it for more than 15 years, I've assembled a modest, effective and surprisingly affordable home workstation that's also fairly easy to set up and break down.
 (I usually work at the family dining room table and clear everything out before everyone else comes home for dinner.)

-In addition to a full-sized keyboard and mouse, an external monitor is a fundamental component for any self-respecting home work setup.
-If your work involves looking at two or more documents simultaneously, referring to multiple browser windows or scrolling through spreadsheets, you're going to get a lot more done gazing at a decently-sized LCD than squinting at your 13-inch (or even 15-inch) laptop display.
+In addition to a full-size keyboard and mouse, an external monitor is a fundamental component for any self-respecting home work setup.
+If your work involves looking at two or more documents simultaneously, referring to multiple browser windows or scrolling through spreadsheets, you're going to get a lot more done gazing at a decent-size LCD than squinting at your 13-inch (or even 15-inch) laptop display.

 A few caveats.
 Not every monitor has an integrated height-adjustable stand.
 Frankly, those are sometimes more trouble than they're worth -- and eye-level height can be easily achieved with a monitor stand or thick book.
 Also, though all of the monitors listed below can be connected via HDMI, most are also VGA-compatible and a few support USB-C. But not every laptop has those connections built in.
-If you're working on a MacBook Air, for example, you'll need to buy an adaptor to connect via HDMI.
+If you're working on a MacBook Air, for example, you'll need to buy an adapter to connect via HDMI.
 So, make sure you know how you'll connect everything before buying.

 I've surveyed the CNET staff.
 We haven't tested all of these head-to-head, but we've used them.
 And these are some of our favorite monitors for working from home.